 What Features Make The Braun 7681 The Best Epilator For Women

-If you don’t need all the bells and whistles to epilate different parts of your body you can upgrade up to the Braun 7681 which comes with numerous attachments for different parts of the body.
+If you want all the bells and whistles to epilate different parts of your body, you can upgrade to the Braun 7681, which comes bundled with numerous attachments for different parts of the body.
 It includes a shaver head, trimmer cap, sensitive area cap, facial cap, and efficiency cap.
-The most useful attachment is the shaver head which is helpful for trimming hair to the correct length.
-You need about 1/4 inch of hair to epilate.
-Don’t epilate longer hair or it will hurt.
+The most useful attachment is the shaver head, which is helpful for trimming hair to the correct length.
+You need about 1/4-inch of hair to epilate.
+Don’t epilate longer hair as it will hurt.
 Of course, you can shave and wait one to three days for the hair to grow out a bit if you don’t have a trimmer.

-Their series 7 line of epilators are all cordless and can be used under water.
+The series 7 line of epilators are all cordless and can be used under water.
 This is supposed to reduce pain and result in gentler epilation.
-One particular informed Amazon reviewer said “that the difference between this and other epilators is the epilator can get wet.”
+One particular informed user said that the difference between this and other epilators is this epilator can get wet.
 Although the level of pain might just be a little less under water, she felt that just the feeling of using it under warm water made it more comforting.
 Also, since you can rinse it under water, it makes it easier to clean.
 Some women preferred using it in the shower, because the hair washes down the drain instead of sitting on the bathroom floor.

-The downside to using in the water is that hair is harder to see.
-You might have to double check if you got stray hairs when you get out of the shower.
+The downside to using it in the water is that hair is harder to see.
+You might have to double-check if you’ve got stray hairs when you get out of the shower.

 There are both advantages and disadvantages to the cordless feature.
 Most people prefer the cordless option.
-Being cordless, means that you never have to worry about the cord getting in the way.
+Being cordless means that you never have to worry about the cord getting in the way.
 You are never tied to an outlet.
 This makes it easy to use the epilator on the back of the legs, crook of the knee, or anywhere else on your body.
 The epilator is able to reach a full charge in about an hour.
 You get 40 minutes of operating time with it.
 For safety reasons, you are not allowed to use it while it is charging.
 This means that if you don’t charge it, you won’t be able to use it until it recharges.
 It also means that when the battery dies, you are out of luck.

 Braun claims that this epilator massages the skin when gentle pressure is applied, making it more comfortable.
-It does this when users put on the massaging head cap.
+It does this when users attach the massaging head cap.
 To a certain extent, the vibration can distract you from the pain, making it more comfortable.
 We really wanted to tell you that the Braun 7681 is not painful, but the truth is regardless of the epilator, plucking out hair from the root is going to hurt.

 The amount of pain is going to be dependent on your hair type and your experience with hair removal.
 The reason why you get so many varying opinions about how much it is going to hurt is because everybody’s hair and skin is different.
 Additionally, the amount of pain you feel is going to depend on the area.
 Naturally, if someone has been epilating for years, their body becomes used to it.
 Remember the first time you plucked your eye brows and it was all puffy and red.
 You had tears coming down your face.
 Now you don’t feel anything.
 Epilators are a lot like that.
 They are not for everybody.

 Although epilators that have more tweezers will remove hair faster, it will hurt more because you are removing more hair at once.
 We think an epilator virgin who tried the product described it best: “Ouches, oh My God, Holy Hell!”
-Take a tweezer pull out 1 hair and multiply it by 40.
-The hardest part is sticking “past the first few minutes.”
+Take a tweezer pull out one hair and multiply it by 40.
+The hardest part is sticking “past the first few minutes”.
 Most women who have stuck with their Braun 7681 are more than happy with the results.

 Other Great Epilator Choices For Ladies

 We also love the Panasonic epilators.
 If you want something with all the bells and whistles of the Braun and more, they have a new one out called the Panasonic ES-WD94-P which may even top the best that Braun has to offer.

 It is pricier than the Braun.
 It comes with 6 attachments but unlike the Braun you actually get different heads for sensitive areas and normal areas.
 We love that the pivoting action on this model is on the head and it features a dual head epilator head unlike the Braun which has one.
 It even comes with a foot buffer which customers seem to love.
-The one thing it lacks is the multiple speeds of the Braun.
+The one thing it lacks is the option for multiple speeds as with the Braun.
 Both are great products with similar features but if you want the additional attachments, the Panasonic may just be the way to go.

-Simply put there are many good choices of epilators for women but the Braun offers a fair amount of features and attachments that should satisfy most women.
+Simply put, there are many good choices of epilators for women, but the Braun offers a fair amount of features and attachments that should satisfy most women.

 Our Pick: Braun 7681

-You Might Also Like
+You Might Also Like:

-Filed under: Best Epilator
+Filed under: Best Epilators